greenelab/text_mined_hetnet_manuscript/manuscript.md

 ### Hetionet

+![
+A metagraph (schema) of Hetionet where biomedical entities are represented as nodes and the relationships between them are represented as edges.
+We examined performance on the highlighted subgraph; however, the long-term vision is to capture edges for the entire graph.
+](images/figures/hetionet/metagraph_highlighted_edges.png){#fig:hetionet}

 Hetionet [@O21tn8vf] is a large heterogenous network that contains pharmacological and biological information.
 This network depicts information in the form of nodes and edges of different types: nodes that represent biological and pharmacological entities and edges which represent relationships between entities.
 Hetionet v1.0 contains 47,031 nodes with 11 different data types and 2,250,197 edges that represent 24 different relationship types (Figure {@fig:hetionet}).
 Edges in Hetionet were obtained from open databases, such as the GWAS Catalog [@16cIDAXhG] and DrugBank [@1FI8iuYiQ].
 For this project, we analyzed performance over a subset of the Hetionet relationship types: disease associates with a gene (DaG), compound binds to a gene (CbG), gene interacts with gene (GiG) and compound treating a disease (CtD).

-![
-A metagraph (schema) of Hetionet where pharmacological, biological and disease entities are represented as nodes and the relationships between them are represented as edges.
-This project only focuses on the information shown in bold; however, we can extend this work to incorporate the faded out information as well.
-](images/figures/hetionet/metagraph_highlighted_edges.png){#fig:hetionet}

 ### Dataset

 We used PubTator [@13vw5RIy4] as input to our analysis.
-PubTator provides MEDLINE abstracts that have been annotated with well-established entity recognition tools including DNorm [@vtuZ3Wx7] for disease mentions, GeneTUKit [@4S2HMNpa] for gene mentions, Gnorm [@1AkC7QdyP] for gene normalizations and a dictionary based look system for compound mentions [@r501gnuM].
+PubTator provides MEDLINE abstracts that have been annotated with well-established entity recognition tools including DNorm [@vtuZ3Wx7] for disease mentions, GeneTUKit [@4S2HMNpa] for gene mentions, Gnorm [@1AkC7QdyP] for gene normalizations and a dictionary based search system for compound mentions [@r501gnuM].
 We downloaded PubTator on June 30, 2017, at which point it contained 10,775,748 abstracts.
 Then we filtered out mention tags that were not contained in hetionet.
 We used the Stanford CoreNLP parser [@RQkLuc5t] to tag parts of speech and generate dependency trees.
 We extracted sentences with two or more mentions, termed candidate sentences.
-Each candidates sentence was stratified by co-mention pair to produce a training set, tuning set and a testing set (shown in Table {@tbl:candidate-sentences}).
+Each candidate sentence was stratified by co-mention pair to produce a training set, tuning set and a testing set (shown in Table {@tbl:candidate-sentences}).
 Each unique co-mention pair is sorted into four categories: (1) in hetionet and has sentences, (2) in hetionet and doesn't have sentences, (3) not in hetionet and does have sentences and (4) not in hetionet and doesn't have sentences.
-Within these four categories each pair receives their own individual partition rank (continuous number between 0 and 1).
+Within these four categories each pair is randomly assigned their own individual partition rank (continuous number between 0 and 1).
-Any rank lower than 0.7 is sorted into training set, while any rank greater than 0.7 and lower than 0.9 is assigned to tuning set.
+Any rank lower than 0.7 is sorted into the training set, while any rank greater than 0.7 and lower than 0.9 is assigned to the tuning set.
 The rest of the pairs with a rank greater than or equal to 0.9 is assigned to the test set.
 Sentences that contain more than one co-mention pair are treated as multiple individual candidates.
-We hand labeled five hundred to a thousand candidate sentences of each relationship to obtain to obtain a ground truth set (Table {@tbl:candidate-sentences}, [dataset](https://github.com/greenelab/text_mined_hetnet_manuscript/tree/master/supplementary_materials/annotated_sentences)).
+We hand labeled five hundred to a thousand candidate sentences of each relationship type to obtain a ground truth set (Table {@tbl:candidate-sentences})[^1].

+[^1]: Labeled sentences are available [here](https://github.com/greenelab/text_mined_hetnet_manuscript/tree/master/supplementary_materials/annotated_sentences).

 | Relationship | Train | Tune | Test |
 | :--- | :---: | :---: | :---: |